karatelabs/karate/README.md

 You can find a lot more references, tutorials and blog-posts [in the wiki](https://github.com/intuit/karate/wiki/Community-News).
 Karate also has a dedicated "tag", and a very active and supportive community at [Stack Overflow](https://stackoverflow.com/questions/tagged/karate) - where you can get support and ask questions.

 # Getting Started
-If you are a Java developer - Karate requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 8 (at least version 1.8.0_112 or greater) and then either [Maven](http://maven.apache.org), [Gradle](https://gradle.org), [Eclipse](#eclipse-quickstart) or [IntelliJ](https://github.com/intuit/karate/wiki/IDE-Support#intellij-community-edition) to be installed.
+If you are a Java developer - Karate requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 8 and then either [Maven](http://maven.apache.org), [Gradle](https://gradle.org), [Eclipse](#eclipse-quickstart) or [IntelliJ](https://github.com/intuit/karate/wiki/IDE-Support#intellij-community-edition) to be installed.
 Note that Karate works fine on OpenJDK.
 Any Java version from 8-12 is supported.

 If you are new to programming or test-automation, refer to this video for [getting started with just the (free) IntelliJ Community Edition](https://youtu.be/W-af7Cd8cMc).
 Other options are the [quickstart](#quickstart) or the [standalone executable](karate-netty#standalone-jar).